shubanker/javaPhp/README.md

 ## JavaPhp ##
 A library bundled with some of the awesome functions available in Php.
-Some extra functions have been included as well which are not available in Php Some of the functions are listed below.
+Some extra functions have been included as well which are not available in Php.

+###### If you Prefer camelCasing over Php style there is also a branch with methods named in camelCasing style.

+##### Some of the functions avilable are listed below.
-### Functions Available: ###
+### Functions Available:

     echo()
     print()